R055A/readme-repo-pins/README.md

 <!-- END: REPO-PINS -->
 ```

-The text in this repository is removed so that profiles only display the generated repository pins and other content
-added outside the placeholder.
-There is no further setup requirement for the profile repository and its automation.
+There is no further setup requirement aside for optional configurations.

 > The [template repo](https://github.com/profile-icons/readme-repo-pins) (and generated copies) execute the source code in this repo at runtime.